Weatherlights/Winget-AutoUpdate-Intune/README.md

 * Fully ADMX backed configuration using Microsoft Intune
 * White- or Blacklist apps you want to update
 * Easy deployment using a single MSI file

+## Where to start from here
+Take a look into the [Wiki](https://github.com/Weatherlights/Winget-AutoUpdate-Intune/wiki)...
+I just wrote some stuff together that helps you getting started.